Securing Neural Networks with Knapsack Optimization: Introduction

-One challenge faced by many cryptographic protocols is the cost of a comparison operation (i.e., ReLU~\cite{fukushima:cognitron}) that, in many cases, takes the vast majority of communication bandwidth.
-Therefore, we aim to reduce the cost and the amount of these operations.
-Our key insight is that the ReLU outcome of nearby pixels is highly correlated.
-Therefore, we propose to use a single ReLU operation per patch.
-The question now becomes what should be the optimal patch size?
-To address this we evaluate multiple patch sizes per layer and use a novel, Knapsack-based optimization strategy, to find an optimal configuration of patch sizes for all layers in the network.
+Our main insight lies in the strong correlation of DReLU outcomes among neighboring pixels.
+To leverage this, we propose a strategy of employing a single ReLU operation per patch.
+We term ReLU per patch bReLU.
+However, a crucial question arises: what should be the optimal patch size?
+To address this we use a novel, Knapsack-based optimization strategy, to find an optimal configuration of patch sizes for all layers in the network.

+Our main objective is to minimize DReLU counts while causing as little degradation to the network's performance as possible.
+Intuitively, we view this tradeoff as a variant of the Rate-Distortion tradeoff~\cite{berger2003rate}.
+We devise a network distortion measure, serving as a proxy for evaluating the network performance degradation under the replacement of ReLUs with bReLUs.
+Utilizing this proxy, we formulate our problem as an optimization goal with constraints.
+Given a DReLU count budget, our aim is to minimize the network's degradation while adhering to the budget.
+This problem aligns with the Multiple-Choice Knapsack Problem~\cite{kellerer2004multiple}, and we implement a pseudo-polynomial time Dynamic Programming solution that allows us to find the optimal set of patch sizes based on our assumptions.

-Additionally, we propose and implement a straightforward and practical approach to lower the cost of comparison operations, which can be applied to various protocols.
+Additionally, we implement bit truncation~\cite{nishide2007multiparty, ghodsi2021circa} to lower the cost of comparison operations.
 We achieve this by disregarding some of the most and least significant bits of the activation layers.

-Our method has been successfully applied to four distinct tasks: (1) Classifying ImageNet using ResNet50 backbone (2) classifying CIFAR100 using ResNet18 backbone (3) semantic segmentation of ADE20K using DeepLabV3 with MobileNetV2 backbone, and (4) semantic segmentation of Pascal VOC 2012 using DeepLabV3 with ResNet50 backbone.
-We demonstrate that by accepting a slight decrease in performance, we can reduce the number of comparisons by over $90\%$.

-Figure~\ref{fig:teaser} shows the trade-off between a drop in DReLU (which is the step function that returns 1 for positive values and 0 for negative values) and performance.
-As can be seen, using just $10\%$ of the DReLU operations leads to a drop of $5\%$ in accuracy for the classification tasks, about $2\%$ for the Pascal VOC 2012 segmentation task and improves mIoU of ADE20K segmentation.
-Since ReLU operations contribute the most to communication bandwidth, we save a considerable amount of network traffic.
+To summarize, our method comprises four key steps: (1) quantifying the distortion of the Neural Network for each layer for a set of patch-size hypothesises, (2) solving for the Block-ReLU patch sizes using a Knapsack-based optimization strategy, (3) replacing ReLUs with Block-ReLUs to reduce non-linear operations in the network and fine-tune the network, and finally (4) employing bit truncation to further reduce computations and achieve a speedup.